premiscale/pass-operator/README.md

 type: Opaque
 ```

-The following flowchart diagram outlines a rough sequence of events for how this operator reacts to `PassSecret` creation, deletion, and managed `Secret`s.
+The following flowchart diagram outlines a rough sequence of events for how this operator reacts to `PassSecret`-related events and pass store updates.

 <p align="center" width="100%">
   <img width="100%" src="img/pass-operator-flow.png" alt="pass operator flow diagram">